-The Welsh club's Malaysian owner blamed the Scot for airing "far too much dirty linen" this season, drawing focus away from the on-pitch challenges the side have faced
+The Welsh club's Malaysian owner blamed the Scot for airing "far too much dirty linen" this season, drawing focus away from the on-pitch challenges the side has faced.

-Mackay - who led Cardiff to the Premier League for the first time in their history - was relieved on his duties, following weeks of speculation he would depart the club.
+Mackay - who led Cardiff to the Premier League for the first time in its history - was relieved of his duties, following weeks of speculation he would depart the club.

-Tan responded by criticising the pre-season dealings done by Mackay and head of recruitment Iain Moody, who also paid with his job in October.
+Tan responded by criticizing the preseason dealings done by Mackay and head of recruitment Iain Moody, who also paid with his job in October.

-And Tan believes the issue had become too high-profile to ignore and is in the best interest of supporters.
+Tan believes the issue had become too high-profile to ignore and said the firing in the best interest of supporters.

 Cardiff's first game in the post-Mackay era is a home fixture against Sunderland, with Mackay's former assistant David Kerslake and first team coach Joe McBride reportedly set to take temporary charge.